balancer/scaffold-balancer-v3/README.md

 Copy and paste this new pool address and input it into the ScaffoldBalancer front end tool.
 You can now interact with it like the other pools!

-## TODO - Checkpoint 2.4: Interacting with the Testnet Custom Pool Factory via Debug Tab - @matt, I think we may need to delete this one for milestone 1, seeing as it is more imperative that pools are created via a script.
+## TODO 3.4: Interacting with the Testnet Custom Pool Factory via Debug Tab - @matt, I think we may need to delete this one for milestone 1, seeing as it is more imperative that pools are created via a script.
 I think having the debug tab show the factory contract still is cool, but the `create()` function sounds like it will be tricky to work with. wdyt?

 At this point, the factory has been deployed, and you have deployed at least one more pool from the factory using the scripts within this repo.